Housing Associations

 The body allocates tenancies in accordance with the requirements of the schemes.
 It is responsible for ongoing fixing and collecting of rent.
 It must undertake minimum standards of good housing management and maintenance.

-A loan to an approved body may be made if it has housing authority is satisfied that the accommodation is being provided to meet housing needs in the area and at least 75 percent of the units being provided will be used as the main place of residence for
+A loan to an approved body may be made if it the housing authority is satisfied that the accommodation is being provided to meet housing needs in the area and at least 75 percent of the units being provided will be used as the main place of residence for

 - persons in need of accommodation in the local authority’s most recent assessment.